-Do not tolkenize the trans\ people in your life.
+Do not tokenize the trans people in your life.

-Do not tell people about your "trans\ friend" - why can't you simply talk about your friend?
-When you are introducing your partner to others, do not go out of your way to introduce them as a trans\ identified person.
-Simply give others your partners name (and pronouns if this is something you mutually agree is important).
-You will not gain "cool points" for having trans\ identified friends, partners, or family members.
-Do not tell trans\ identified people that they are cool/awesome/interesting for being trans\.
-Trans\ people ARE cool, awesome, and interesting for many different reasons - but they are personal reasons.
-Giving someone credit for identifying in a certain way erases their experiences and identity by clumping all trans\ identified people together and suggests they all have the same qualities, personality, values, or experiences.
+Do not tell people about your "trans friend" - can't you simply talk about your friend?
+When you are introducing your partner to others, do not go out of your way to introduce them as a trans person.
+Simply give others your partner's name (and pronouns if this is something you mutually agree is important).
+You will not gain "cool points" for having trans friends, partners, or family members.
+Do not tell trans people that they are cool/awesome/interesting for being trans.
+Trans people ARE cool, awesome, and interesting for many different reasons - but they are personal reasons.
+Giving someone credit for identifying in a certain way erases their experiences and identities by clumping all trans people together and suggests they all have the same qualities, personality, values, or experiences.